Skip to content

 Every site page must follow the same aesthetic guidelines to make a customer’s experience feel cohesive.
 Still, don’t go overboard – concise, minimalist designs work well and also make it easier to provide the hassle-free customer experience that shoppers want.

-eCommerce User Experience Essentials
+Ecommerce User Experience Essentials

 At this point, eCommerce development begins to overlap with the operational side of your business.
 That is, many of what online shoppers expect is highly tied up with running an effective and efficient business in the background.